-My husband and I both agree we love our Breville Barista Express and it is exactly what we were looking for.
+After a thorough review, my husband and I both agree we love our Breville Barista Express and it is exactly what we were looking for.
 Perhaps one day (20 years from now) we’ll invest in a more expensive automatic espresso machine, but I’m pretty convinced that automatic does not translate to better.

 This post has been sponsored by Breville.
 All thoughts and opinions are my own.